Commodification of water: Commodification

 In neoclassical terms, a commodity is a good or service that can be traded or exchanged in the marketplace for another commodity or money.
-Commodification is routed in Marxist political theory and entails the creation of an economic good that previously was not prescribed an economic value.
+Commodification is rooted in Marxist political theory and entails the creation of an economic good that previously was not prescribed an economic value.
 This takes place through the application of market mechanisms with the intended result being a standardized class of goods or services.
 Once commodified an economic good can be bought or sold at a price determined by market exchange, and as such market values replace social values previously attached to the good.
 It is this transformation from a public good to an economic good that neoliberals claim leads to better management and allocation of a resource, such as water.
 In accordance with welfare economics, this view infers the more efficiently managed a resource is the higher a society's welfare.
 This neoliberal sentiment of water as an economic good not unlike any other is visible in a quote from The Economist: "Only by accepting water as a tradable commodity will sensible decisions be possible" (The Economist, 1992).

-Theoretical explanation for commodification
+Theoretical explanation

 The theoretical reasoning for proposing commodification as an answer to environmental problems can be related back to Garrett Hardin's work "The Tragedy of the Commons".
 In this he proposed that environmental problems do not have a technical solution because they are common resource problems.
 Water has historically been classified a "common good" or part of the global commons which has led to overexploitation and poor management.
 According to Hardins' theory multiple individuals acting both independently and rationally will continue to deplete common resources in the pursuit of self-interest.
 Concerns surrounding the overexploitation of water created it as a scarce resource prompting commodification as an effort to protect it.
 For a commodification to be achieved the commons are enclosed into private property which provides the motivating force for conservation and efficient management in the absence of strong collective action.
 Commodification places an economic value on an environmental resource which seeks to include and internalize the costs of using it within economic calculations.
 The logic proceeds, if a resource can be valued correctly it can be protected.
 To ascertain an economic value and produce a tradable commodity, commodification requires the natural object to be removed from its biophysical context thus transforming its identity and value.
 Through commodification water becomes responsive to market forces which are assumed to be better equipped at allocating resources and regulating environmentally damaging behavior than command and control regulation thus providing justification for the shift in attitude.